Eddy-Yeung/Eddy-Yeung.github.io/_pages/research.md

         <summary>Abstract:</summary>

         In the aftermath of unsuccessful uprisings, many autocrats publicly broadcast dissidents’ confessions to their wrongdoings.
 Despite the prevalence of confession propaganda in autocracies worldwide, its influence on the public—the very audience exposed to such political messaging—remains unclear.
-We develop an identity-based theory to hypothesize about the impacts of confession propaganda on different political camps and experimentally test the observable implications in autocratizing Hong Kong, where the political divide between regime supporters and opponents has remained salient since the failed uprising and widespread repression in 2020.
-The results from our large-scale, preregistered experiment (<em>N</em> = 3,448) indicate that confession propaganda fails to appease the existing support base and triggers attitudinal backlash among moderates.
-However, it helps to deter dissent by inducing self-censorship among regime opponents.
-Our theory of confession propaganda and empirical findings elucidate the toolkit and mechanism by which autocrats can stabilize their regime following large-scale repression of dissent.
+We develop an identity-based theory to hypothesize about the impacts of confession propaganda on different political camps and experimentally test the observable implications in Hong Kong, where the political divide between regime supporters and opponents has remained salient since the failed uprising and widespread repression in 2020.
+The results from our preregistered experiment (<em>N</em> = 3,448) indicate that confession propaganda fails to appease the existing support base but helps to deter dissent by inducing self-censorship.
+However, it triggers attitudinal backlash among independents who lack a pro-regime or anti-regime identity.
+Our theory and evidence elucidate the mechanism and limits of a common strategy wielded by autocrats to stabilize their regime following large-scale repression of dissent.

         </details>